-2018 was a record-breaking year for the Canadian tourism industry, as our country welcomed 21.13 million travellers!
+2019 was the third straight record-breaking year for the Canadian tourism industry, as our country welcomed 22.1 million travellers!
 Tourism in Canada is thriving and continuously growing, contributing economically to our country, province, regions and municipalities.

-According to Destination Canada, tourism generates 745,300 jobs in communities like ours across Canada and contributes an estimated $102.5 billion to the economy.
+According to Destination Canada, tourism in 2019 generated $104.9 billion in expenditures, supported approximately 1 in 10 jobs in communities like ours across Canada and contributed an estimated $43.5 billion in Gross Domestic Product.

 Continue reading below to learn more about how the tourism industry benefits all regions of Canada: